5 Little Talks on Healthy Sexual Development to Have With Your 2- to 5-Year-Old

 Explain that their body is theirs and no one else has the right to look at it or touch it without their consent.
 Tell them that even trusted grown-ups like doctors shouldn’t look at their body parts without a parent or caregiver present.

-As you explain that no one else has rights to their body it’s a good time to let them know that also means they don’t have rights to anyone else’s body either.
+As you explain that no one else has rights to their body it’s a good time to explain that they don’t have rights to anyone else’s body either.
 If your child is affectionate you can explain to them that not everyone wants hugs or kisses.

 It’s never too early to start teaching your child about healthy sexuality.
 As your young child grows and develops, they’ll likely have questions.
 By starting a dialogue early and encouraging them to talk to you about it, your child will begin to have a good handle on healthy sexuality and what it means for them.